marcuswhybrow/ray-peat-rodeo/README.md

 can be realised whilst keeping the markdown documents human readible for archival purposes, and portability to other projects.

-# Adding "Todo" Ray Peat Interviews
+# Adding Interviews

-Go to `./assets/todo`.
+Go to `./assets`.
 Every file in this directory is a [Markdown](https://www.markdownguide.org) file.
-Each one repesenting a unique Ray Peat interview awaiting transcription.
+Each one repesenting a unique Ray Peat interview.
 Each filename is formatted in [Kebab Case](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) and begins with the date as `YYYY-MM-DD` (ISO 8601 format) followed by the title of the interview.